Last Updated on

 Once shot, edited, and uploaded, it’s time to promote your course.
 Make sure to funnel your welcome email series into your online course offering, and feature it on your blog.
 You can also share your course on social, create an affiliate program for your course, and test paid social advertising.

-When to launch: 6 months after you launch your blog.
-Within 6 months, you should have enough traffic and a large enough email list to move from high-end $2,000-3,000 consulting sales to a $199 – $499 online course.
+When to launch: 6 months after you launch your blog, within six months, you should have enough traffic and an extensive enough email list to move from high-end $2,000-3,000 consulting sales to a $199 – $499 online course.

 You’re one step closer to passive income.